linsod/theHousePricePrediction/README.md

 ```
 ### 2. Adjust the parameters.

-The optimization of a neural network can be defined as the following process: network prediction-calculation error-predicting again-trying to minimize this error-predicting again...-until the error no longer decreases.
+The optimization of a neural network can be defined as the following process: network prediction-calculation error-predicting again-trying to minimize this error-predicting again...-until the error no longer decreases.<br>

 ### 3. Draw the figure to observe.